-‘Fashion Boundary capsule collection’ is our new in-house label established in Melbourne.
+‘Fashion Boundary capsule collection’ is a special collection of our new in-house label established in Melbourne.
 It’s an on-going project and allows us to collaborate with global talented designers to reinterpret and identify a new way of sustainable fashion.

 The mission of this project was to achieve stylish, sustainable, long-lasting and affordable garments for women of all sizes to have in their wardrobe for years.